-Vending machines are rapidly disappearing from offices, and micro-markets are taking their place.
-A micro-market is essentially a mini convenience store in an office break room, and carries a much larger selection of food and beverage products than a vending machine, including many fresh and healthy options.
+Vending machines are rapidly disappearing from many locations, and micro-markets are taking their place.
+A micro-market is essentially a mini convenience store in an office break room, hotel lobby, hospital lobby, etc. and carries a much larger selection of food and beverage products than a vending machine, including many fresh and healthy options.
 And the products are attractively merchandised to make the micro-market more inviting to shoppers.
-Studies have shown that a break room with a micro-market significantly improves employee productivity and morale.
+Studies have shown that an office break room with a micro-market significantly improves employee productivity and morale, and a hotel lobby with an attractive, well-stocked, self-checkout market greatly improves guest satisfaction.

 A pure micro-market business has these advantages over a traditional vending business: